mdm-code/cmed/README.md

 A detailed description on how to use `cmed`.

+Now the plan is to have either (1) multiple commands declared in `pyproject.toml` pointing to `__main__` files in separate packages (crawler, parser, db-loader, ...) or (2) have a single command with multiple sub-commands.
+I like the later one better, however, the first one might be more Pythonic.

 It is important to specify the last MED entry ID number for the crawler to know where to stop making requests to the server.
 At this point in time (2022-08-28), the last MED entry is `54083`.